HOME > MANCHESTER PRIDE INVESTIGATION

 I hope and believe it is.
 When people won't answer questions and decide to withhold basic information from the public, that makes it difficult to check some facts and I don't have a powerful broadcaster or newspaper behind me to help open doors.

 Then there are things such as the deliberately over-inflated Pride crowd figures that have been put into the public domain by the organisers via press releases since the 1990's.
-So it can be a very muddy picture and no doubt that suits some people.
+So it can be a muddy picture and no doubt that suits some people.

 Sometimes I have to look at all the available evidence and make an educated guess.